An algebraic correspondence between stochastic differential equations and the Martin-Siggia-Rose formalism: Proof of the SDE-MSR correspondence

 .3cm

-{\bf SDE --} To begin with we present the graph expansion for the fixed point Equation \eqref{Eq: SDE fixed point - additive case_cla} when $\xi=0$.
+{\bf SDE --} To begin with we present the graph expansion for the fixed point Equation \eqref{Eq: SDE fixed point - additive case} when $\xi=0$.
 To this avail, we denote by $x_{\xi=0,n}$ the $n$-th order term of the expansion of $x_{\xi=0}$ in powers of $\chi$.
-Equation \eqref{Eq: MSR expectation value - additive case_cla} leads to
+Equation \eqref{Eq: SDE fixed point - additive case} leads to

-where $\alpha_k:=\partial_x^k\alpha$.
-The ensuing graph expansion of $x_{\xi=0}$ can be obtained using the Graph Rules \ref{Graph: Rules 1} and \ref{Graph: Rules 2} and Remark \ref{Rmk: MSR expectation value - graph representation with squared vertices_cla}, the first three orders of $x_{\xi=0}(t)$ reading
+where $\alpha_k(t):=\partial_x^k\alpha(x_0,t)$.
+The ensuing graph expansion of $x_{\xi=0}$ can be obtained using the graph rules \ref{Graph: Rules 1} and \ref{Graph: Rules 2} and Remark \ref{Rmk: MSR expectation value - graph representation with squared vertices}, the first three orders of $x_{\xi=0}(t)$ reading

-Denoting by $\mathcal{G}_{\textsc{sde}}^{(n)}$ the space of graphs contributing to the sum in Equation \eqref{Eq: SDE n-th order expansion - additive case_cla}, observe that each element $\gamma\in\mathcal{G}_{\textsc{sde}}^{(n)}$, $n\geq 1$, fulfills the following properties: \begin{enumerate}[(I)] \item $\gamma$ is a connected directed graph containing neither loops nor closed oriented paths.
+This last expansion can be regarded as grafting a leaf on one of the nodes of the lower order contribution in all possible ways, \textit{cf.} \cite{Oudom_Guin_2008}.
+Denoting by $\mathcal{G}_{\textsc{sde}}^{(n)}$ the space of graphs contributing to the sum in Equation \eqref{Eq: SDE n-th order expansion - additive case}, observe that each element $\gamma\in\mathcal{G}_{\textsc{sde}}^{(n)}$, $n\geq 1$, fulfills the following properties: \begin{enumerate}[(I)] \item $\gamma$ is a connected directed graph containing neither loops nor closed oriented paths.
 It is composed by $n$ squared vertices \;, a single $t$-vertex

 and $n$ directed edges .
 Moreover, the $t$-vertex has a single outgoing arrow pointing to a squared vertex \,.

 \item The number of squared vertices in each $\gamma$ coincides with the order in perturbation theory.
 Furthermore, given any , $j$ coincides with the number of outgoing edges.